gabesullice/juissy/README.md

-DClient
+d'Client
 ====

-An minimal experimental JSON API client.
+d'Client is a minimal experimental JSON API client for Drupal.

 ### Features:
 - Zero-configuration